Does a Judgment Lien Against a Homestead Exempt Property Take Priority Over a Later-Recorded Mortgage?

 A judgment becomes a lien against the judgment debtor’s real property at the time of docketing.[1]
 The fact that a judgment becomes a lien when docketed, however, does not mean it has priority over a later-recorded mortgage.
 The basic rule of lien priority law states that “in disputes between creditors concerning a lien on the debtor’s property, the first creditor to perfect the lien shall prevail.”[2]

 In NationsBanc Mortgage Corp. v.
 Sec.
 Bank & Trust Co., 600 N.W.2d 481 (Minn.
 Ct.
 App.
 1999), the Minnesota Court of Appeals addressed a priority dispute that involved a judgment lien and a later-recorded mortgage on homestead property.
 The judgment lien was based on a judgment that had been docketed two months before the homestead was mortgaged.[6]
-Although the judgment was docketed before the mortgage was recorded, the court concluded that because the homestead exemption applied to the property, the judgment lien did not attach to the property before the mortgage was recorded.[7]
-Because the mortgage was perfected when it was recorded, the mortgage had priority over the unattached and unperfected judgment lien.[8]
+Although the judgment was docketed before the mortgage was recorded, it was undisputed that the judgment lien never attached to the homestead.[7]
+Because the mortgage was perfected when it was recorded, before any judgment lien could attach, the court held that the mortgage had priority over the unattached and unperfected judgment lien.[8]

 [2] Oldewurtel v.
 Redding, 421 N.W.2d 722, 726 (Minn.
 1988).